An Arborist's Manual to Tree Removal

-Tree removal is a complex and potentially hazardous task.
-If a tree is dying, diseased, or at risk of falling, it may have to be removed in order in order to protect the property and to ensure safety.
-But how can you tell whether a tree should be cut down?
-In this article, we’ll guide you through the warning signs to look out for and help you decide whether it’s time to call in the professionals.
+Tree removal is a difficult and potentially hazardous task.
+If a tree has died, diseased, or in danger from falling down, then it could need to be removed to prevent damage to the property and to guarantee safety.
+But how do you tell when a tree must be removed?
+This article will walk you through the warning signs to be looking for and help you figure out the right time to call the experts.

 Dead or dying trees

-One of the most evident signs that a plant should be removed is if it is dead or dying.
+One of the obvious signs that a tree should be removed is if it is dead or dying.
 Dead trees are without leaves and could have a lifeless appearance.
-If a tree has no leaves or signs of new growth, it’s likely dead.
-Additionally, the bark of dead trees might be dry, cracked or peeling.
+If a tree has no leaves or evidence of growth, it’s likely dead.
+In addition, the bark of dead trees may be dry, cracked, or peeling.

 Trees that are diseased

-The trees that are sick could pose a danger to other plants and trees in the area.
-The most common signs of disease for trees include yellowing leaves, wilted branches, and mushrooms growing at the bottom of the tree.
-If you suspect your tree may be diseased it is important to have it inspected by a certified arborist.
+Trees with diseases can pose a threat to other trees and plants in the area.
+The most common signs of disease on trees are yellowing leaves, wilted branches, and mushrooms growing at the base and the top.
+If you suspect that your tree might be suffering from disease It is essential to have it inspected by an arborist who is a professional.

 Leaning Trees